 It is important that the student be offered—and eventually accept—intellectual responsibility for his/her own project, so it is critical that a mentor be a teacher, a coach, and a research partner.
 Including students in all aspects of research life is important.
 You might consider requiring students to attend group meetings; including students in research discussions; and inviting students to participate in lab/group social activities.

-- oversee supervision in the proposed research and consult with the student at regular and appropriate intervals throughout the project period;
+- oversee supervision of the applicant in the proposed research and consult with the student at regular and appropriate intervals throughout the project period.

-- collaborate with student on the preparation of two interim reports, an abstract, and a final technical report and to approve and sign off on these requirements;
+- collaborate with students on the preparation of two progress reports, an abstract, and a final technical report and to approve and sign off on these requirements.

 - help the student prepare for the final oral or poster presentation.